 3. Abandon The Fat

 Fats are important for carrying out the normal metabolism of the body.
 But, an increase in the levels of saturated fats, and trans fats reduces good cholestrol levels, and increases bad cholesterol levels.
-This leads to the blockage of the arteries, which is detrimental to the normal
+This leads to the blockage of the arteries, which is detrimental to the normal functioning of the heart.

 Fast foods, fried/baked foods are rich in trans fats.
 Reading the package label to make sure the product contains zero trans fat, helps.